Hexagram 39蹇Obstruction

 Zhu Xi (Zhouyi Benyi, 1188) reframes the hexagram around the line-5 great person — the centred firm position whose authority is the only structural ground on which the lower lines’ restraint becomes productive rather than passive.
 For Zhu Xi the 朋來 at line 5 is the hexagram’s central image of cooperative response: the friends arrive because the great person at the centre has made the alignment possible, and the alignment is what actually carries the obstruction past its great-difficulty phase.
 The hexagram statement’s repeated 利見大人 — at the opening and at line 6 — brackets the entire reading inside the great-person frame.

-The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) reads 39 practically: a hexagram drawn in answer to a question about an active obstruction — a regulatory wall, a stalled partnership, a hire that cannot be closed, a negotiation that has hit a structural ceiling.
-The manual is explicit that 39 is not commentary on whether the actor’s goal is correct; the cast applies whether the obstruction is fair or unfair, deserved or accidental.
+The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) is a practical najia handbook: it casts a hexagram against a concrete question rather than expounding it philosophically.
+In that spirit YiGram reads 39 for a question about an active obstruction — a regulatory wall, a stalled partnership, a hire that cannot be closed, a negotiation that has hit a structural ceiling.
+On this reading 39 is not commentary on whether the actor’s goal is correct; the cast applies whether the obstruction is fair or unfair, deserved or accidental.
 The practical recommendation tracks the line position the question lands at: refuse the push at line 1; carry the institutional obligation at line 2; spend the strong yang in consultation rather than assault at line 3; align upward at line 4; hold the centred seat at line 5; and at line 6 absorb the substantial merit of an actor who has finally internalised the geometry.

 Translations and paraphrase by YiGram Editorial from the classical Chinese.
 We do not reuse any modern third-party English rendering of these commentaries.